Hot Weather Trout Fishing Tips: What Guides Do

-Hot weather trout fishing means warming water temps combined with low clear rivers and that can make trout fishing tough for anglers.
-I use smaller and more specific baits and lures, and I fish cold water sections of the rivers and I fish in early mornings when the river is coldest.
+Hot weather trout fishing means warm water temps combined with low clear rivers, which can make trout fishing tough for anglers.
+I monitor water temps regularly, use smaller baits and lures, fish cold water sections of the rivers, and I only fish early mornings when the river is coldest.

 The 5 Best Hot Weather Trout Fishing Tips

-I guide for trout all summer, even when other anglers think it’s much too warm for catching trout.
-By simply changing my tactics and where and when I fish put big trout in the net all summer, and without any risk to the trout that we release.
+1. Trout eat all summer: They just change their feeding habits as the water starts to get warm.
+By changing my tactics and where and when I fish, I still consistently put big trout in the net all summer, and I do it without any risk to the trout we release.

-But every year I catch and release the same large trout, sometimes over 20 times throughout the summer season, which clearly demonstrates that proper methods, good timing, proper handling and release works, and knowing these tips can allow you to fish for trout even in very hot weather.
+Every year, I catch and release the same large trout, sometimes over 20 times throughout the summer season, which clearly demonstrates that proper fishing methods, good timing, proper handling and release techniques work very well.

 Like many other fish species, trout are cold-water fish, and they become less active when the water gets too hot.
-Due to the high oxygen needs, trout search for colder waters during the summer season because the amount of oxygen in the water reduces the hotter it gets.
+Due to oxygen requirements, trout search for colder waters and more oxygenated water during the summer.
+It is said that the amount of oxygen in the water reduces the hotter it gets.

-In my area, there are warning signs posted along popular brook trout and brown trout rivers that are catch and release.
-These signs tell anglers not to fish on hot sunny days when the air temperature is high.
+In my area, warning signs are posted along popular brook trout and brown trout rivers that are catch and release.
+These signs tell anglers not to fish on hot sunny days with high air temperature.

-Let me just say that air temperatures are irrelevant.
+Let me say that air temperatures are irrelevant because fish do not live in the air.

-I always have a stream thermometer with me and I check water temps almost every 30 to 60 minutes on these super hot days and there have been many days when it’s almost 90F and the river is still 63F and fishing well.
+I always have a stream thermometer with me, and I check water temps almost every 30 to 60 minutes on these super hot days.
+There have been many days when air temperatures are almost 90F, but the river is still 63F and fishing well.

-Even in 90F I will still hook and land big trout and release them unharmed and healthy and I teach my clients how to do that too.
-And, I know the trout are unharmed and healthy because I will often do this many times throughout the same year in hot temps releasing the same big trout over and over again.
+I know the trout are unharmed and healthy because I will often do this many times throughout the same year in hot temps, releasing the same big trout over and over again.
 I will often even catch that same trout again next summer.

 The key to fishing in hot weather is to monitor the water temperatures regularly, stop when water temps get too warm, and change locations or go home when water temps are above 67-68f

-Warning: In some areas, a sudden midday rain shower or thunderstorm that lands on hot streets or open areas like fields that have a lot of sun exposure can result in a lot of hot run-off water that enters the rivers quickly and this can raise water temperatures fast which can seriously stress out the fish.
+Warning: In some areas, a sudden midday rain shower or thunderstorm that lands on hot streets or open areas like fields that have a lot of sun exposure can result in a lot of hot run-off water that enters the rivers quickly, which can raise water temperatures fast which can seriously stress out the fish.

-Finding The Best Place For Hot Weather Trout Fishing.
+Finding The Best Place For Fishing Trout In Hot Weather

 The best places for successful fishing are cold, fast-flowing streams and rivers that are not particularly exposed to the sun and heat.
 The best rivers are surrounded by bushes, forests, and mountains that provide shade.